-• The recommended timeframe for this step is 60 days, preferably in the third quarter of the federal fiscal year, May through June, to align with other federal grantmaking processes.
+The recommended timeframe for this step is 60 days, preferably May through June.
+This timeframe is recommended to better align with FTA and FHWA grantmaking processes.
 FTA and FHWA staff can provide this timeline to project sponsors to manage expectations.
+These timelines are suggested and may not apply for all cases.